k0r1g/bio/_posts/2024-10-2-mini-blog-post-2.md

 **tl;dr** The research end-goal is to apply SAEs to the later layers of RLCoT models & understand how a model reasons.

-An aside: Toying with the idea of applying to some jobs at Anthropic, there are some that seem like a fit but they are largely UK roles and I'm quite set on SF which constrains my options.
+P.S.
+Toying with the idea of applying to some jobs at Anthropic, there are some that seem like a fit but they are largely UK roles and I'm quite set on SF which constrains my options.

-Another aside: Cursor's tab/autocomplete feature has been amazing for writing these posts- since I've been thinking about an IDE for science, it's quite lovely to find that this format is fantastic for writing research as well as writing code.
+P.P.S.
+Cursor's tab/autocomplete feature has been amazing for writing these posts- since I've been thinking about an IDE for science, it's quite lovely to find that this format is fantastic for writing research as well as writing code.

+P.P.P.S.
+God, I've spent way to much time working through a bug that is stoping images from rendering on the blog- seems like it should be an easy fix, but nope.
+I need to get better.
+Anyway, I have to move on for now and work on MATS.

 [back]({{ site.url }})